What actually is MetroBus?

 Passengers will be able to buy their tickets from MetroBus stops, online, at local shops and via their mobile phones.

 The ticket machines at MetroBus stops will accept bank card and smartcard payments, but not cash.
-You will also be able to use mobile phone applications or buy tickets using cash at local shops.

 The exact types of tickets available and their prices will be set by the MetroBus operators.